This is a continuation of a complicated series of events. You can go to the beginning of the series here: An Uncivil War

 Once on the island, everything changed dramatically: clean, nicely dressed people laughing in the streets, enjoying cafes, looking happy and healthy.
+It was as if nothing had happened; they really were there own self-contained society void of any of the severe strife of the mainland.
 But I also found out quickly they were not at all hospitable to visitors.
 Not one bit.

 The only thing they were happy to tell me as a visitor was the best way to get back to where I came from.
 Which ironically was by boat.
 It made absolutely no sense to me, but the geography had changed so much that apparently there was a navigable river running from the west to the east, and it went very close to where my cave home was.

 Going Home By Boat